tldr-pages/tldr/pages/common/circup.md

 `circup freeze`

-- ...and save it to your current directory:
+- Save all libraries on a connected device in current directory:

 `circup freeze -r`